 If you or someone you know has been seriously injured due to the negligence and careless conduct of another person, you may be facing endless expenses, medical problems, and an inability to enjoy the life you once had.
-Pensacola personal injury lawyer Ryan M. Cardoso helps individuals and families who have been the victims of negligent conduct seek the compensation they deserve after having their lives turned upside down by an accident.
+Pensacola personal injury lawyer Ryan M. Cardoso helps individuals and families who have been the victims of negligent conduct seek the compensation they deserve after having their lives turned upside down by a car crash or another accident.
 In order to collect damages in this context, you generally must prove that the person who injured you was negligent, which essentially means showing that they failed to use reasonable care, and that this failure led to your injuries or the wrongful death of a family member.
 If you are able to prove that the defendant was negligent, you may be able to recover damages for amounts related to medical expenses, lost wages and earning capacity, pain and suffering, and more.
 We have helped countless injured victims seek justice following an accident and are prepared to evaluate your case and review your options with you.Common Types of Personal Injury Cases

 Motor vehicle accidents are personal injury cases that often receive the most attention in the media, but there are many others.
 Slip and falls are a common cause of injuries, which frequently occur due to a property owner negligently allowing a dangerous condition to persist on their premises.
 Dog bites, defective products, and medical malpractice are also common grounds for personal injury claims.
-If you are the victim of domestic violence, or have been violently assaulted, you may have a personal injury claim for the damages you suffered from an unlawful assault and battery.
+If you are the victim of domestic violence, or have been violently assaulted, you may have a tort claim for the damages you suffered from an unlawful assault and battery.
 A skilled attorney can analyze the circumstances surrounding your accident and assess which parties may bear responsibility for your injuries.
 Your attorney can also determine which theory of liability to set forth in pursuing your claim for damages.Showing Negligence

 Most personal injury lawsuits are pursued on a theory of negligence.
 Under Florida law, to prove a claim of negligence, a personal injury attorney in the Pensacola area must show that the defendant owed you a duty of care to act in a reasonable manner under the circumstances, that the defendant breached the duty, and that it resulted in your accident and damages.
 The defendant may attempt to argue that you acted negligently and that you actually caused the accident, at least in part.
 Even if you are ultimately proven to have been negligent, however, you are not precluded from recovery.
 Florida has adopted the comparative negligence doctrine, which allows an injured party to recover damages in proportion to the degree of the other party’s negligence.
 In other words, if the other party was 50% at fault, they are liable for half of the amount of your damages.Strict Liability